 Physics for Senior Sophister Nanoscience students consists of lectures, tutorials and practicals delivered in modules, as listed below.
-A major component of the practical module is an independent research project, which may be carried out at a facility off-campus (conditions permitting).
+A major component of the practical module is an independent capstone research project, which may be carried out in the School of Physics or in the School of Chemistry or at a facility off-campus (conditions permitting).
 Students select physics and/or chemistry Open Modules totalling 15 credits.

-PYU44N02 Nanoscience, Complex Fluids & Polymers - 10 credits
+PYU44N02 Nanoscience, Complex Fluids & Polymers - 10 credits Semester 1, Semester 2 - 48 lectures/tutorials